mariazevedo88/o3smeasures-tool/README.md

 "Um Estudo Quantitativo para Caracterização da Qualidade Interna de Sistemas de Software Orientados a Objetos Open-Source" ("A Quantitative Study to Characterize the Internal Quality of Open-Source Object-Oriented Software Systems").

 ## About o3smeasures
 This is a plug-in for Eclipse to measure software internal quality in Java projects.
 In the plug-in development, we used the Eclipse IDE 4.4 (Luna), the Java Development Tools (JDT), the Plug-in Development Environment (PDE), and Abstract Syntax Tree (AST).
 In JDT, there are tools for manipulating Java code.
 In PDE, there are tools to develop and test plug-ins in the Eclipse IDE.

 ## Dependencies

-- Java 8
+- Java 8 or higher
-- Eclipse IDE Mars or higher
+- Eclipse IDE Oxygen or higher
 - junit 4 (4.11.0)
-- org.eclipse.ui
+- org.eclipse.ui (3.109.0 or higher)
-- org.eclipse.core.resources
+- org.eclipse.core.resources (3.12.0 or higher)
-- org.eclipse.jdt.core (3.8.3)
+- org.eclipse.jdt.core (3.8.3 or higher)
-- org.eclipse.core.runtime (3.8.0)
+- org.eclipse.core.runtime (3.13.0 or higher)

 ## How to use as an Eclipse Application